nwg-piotr/RamblerGPXEditor/README.md

 ## Recent changes

+*Possibly it should be moved to another file*

 ###(23rd May 2017)

 All the code imported into a fresh Android Studio project, and shared from scratch.